gmail16/feelings-playlist-2021/README.md

 # feelings-playlist-2021
 tl;dr here it is get excited!
 It's weird as fuck, but it's art!

 This is now a collaborative playlist, so if you're disappointed that something is missing, add it.
-If there are issues with permissioning, feel free to let me know!
+If there are issues with permissioning, feel free to let me know.

 <a href="https://open.spotify.com/playlist/1OSt13ueHrDgWZ1xAxNnex?si=i4-_EBPAR7eXVeNNhpRDiQ">https://open.spotify.com/playlist/1OSt13ueHrDgWZ1xAxNnex?si=i4-_EBPAR7eXVeNNhpRDiQ</a>